radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 RadiantOne Universal Directory supports alias entries as defined in RFC 22521.
 Alias entries point to/reference another entry in the directory.
 The attribute containing the location of the target entry (DN) is aliasedObjectName and the object class associated with these entries is alias.
 When a client requests an alias entry, they can indicate if they want the alias dereferenced or not.
 The indicators are outlined in the table below.

-><span style="color:red">**IMPORTANT NOTE – Dereferencing alias entries is only supported on base-level searches.
-One-level and subtree searches are not supported at this time.**
+>[!warning] Dereferencing alias entries is only supported on base-level searches.
+One-level and subtree searches are not supported at this time.

 Flag | RadiantOne Behavior
 -|-